 - Use it as a salad dressing.
 You’ll find it on the Chimichurri Potato Salad on page 119 of Love and Lemons Every Day!

-- Top it onto creamy polenta to add a burst of bright flavor.
+- Swirl it into creamy polenta for a burst of bright flavor.

 - Drizzle it over a grain bowl, or toss it with cooked quinoa, farro, or brown rice to make a simple side dish.

 How do you like to use chimichurri sauce?
 Let me know in the comments!

 If you love this chimichurri recipe, try one of these dressings or sauces next:

 - Green Goddess Dressing